The dating scene today out there is daunting and wild for sure.

 When you change your attachment style, you also change the people you are attracted to and therefore, create new and healthier possibilities for love.

-I draw from the most advanced research on adult attachment.
-I have extensive training on the most effective counseling strategies to help you become emotionally healthier (redirecting your inner capacity towards secure attachment).
+We draw from the most advanced research on adult attachment.
+We have extensive training on the most effective counseling strategies to help you become emotionally healthier (redirecting your inner capacity towards secure attachment).
 And therefore, becoming more unconsciously attuned to find the healthy relationship you need, and get the love you deserve.

-Some of the theories I use in my work are:
+Some of the theories we use at DCVA are:

 Harville Hendrix, Ph.D.
 (Getting the Love You Want), in his book written for singles called Keeping the Love You Find, says that Love has an agenda, and that is to propel us into a path of growth and healing, in order to finish childhood!
 But the problem is that often we cannot sustain relationships long enough to accomplish that agenda.
 Most of us are ill-equipped to create a successful relationship.
 In therapy we can explore those patterns and create some healing so you don’t become so activated/ triggered in future relationships.